back

 The key to a powerful brand is consistency.
 Spread across multiple employees, departments, and maybe even locations, this can be tough.
 That’s where a style guide comes into play.

-Brand style guides—also known as brand guidelines or a branding standards document—sets the visual tone for your brand across your website, ads, and any other marketing materials.
+Brand style guides—also known as brand guidelines or a branding standards document—set the visual tone for your brand across your website, ads, and any other marketing materials.
 Think of it as your brand’s instruction manual, outlining how your brand should (and shouldn’t) appear.

 In essence, your style guide should be able to tell anyone and everyone who looks at it everything they need to know to represent your brand.
 This should include: